 Ever since their beginning as a couple, biking has been an integral part of Mike and Jonas’ story.

 “Jonas biked to our first date at Land’s End,” Mike said.
 “I drove, but to be fair, it was a Sunday, and I was living in the South Bay at the time.
 I also had two dogs with me, in hopes of wooing Jonas.
 But I biked to our next date!

 “One year, Jonas even planned a bicycle-centric scavenger hunt for my 30th birthday,” Mike said.
 “I had to bike all around San Francisco and the South Bay in a downpour to meet various friends and find hidden clues.
 I would say it was a very wet success.”

 When it comes to volunteering, Jonas lit up.

 “Volunteering is important to us because we fully believe in the San Francisco Bicycle Coalition’s mission: promoting the bicycle for everyday transportation,” Jonas said.
 “The SF Bicycle Coalition does so much to make San Francisco more bike-friendly and to get more people riding, and we feel it’s important and rewarding to contribute to the community.”

 When asked about summer plans, Mike and Jonas said that their travels centered around their wedding in central Oregon in June.

-“I’m also currently partnering with the SF Bicycle Coalition and the San Francisco Bike Kitchen to coordinate a Community Bike Build for students at San Francisco International High School, the public high school for recent immigrant students, where I work,” Jonas added.
+“I’m also currently partnering with the SF Bicycle Coalition and the San Francisco Bike Kitchen to coordinate a Bike it Forwards program for students at San Francisco International High School, the public high school for recent immigrant students, where I work,” Jonas added.

 “We love the SF Bicycle Coalition,” Mike said.
 “All of our volunteering with the organization has been awesome.
 We love the energy, creativity and general happiness.”